 When and where is the Spring Oregon Beach Cleanup?

 45 cleanup sites are scattered along the entirety of the Oregon Coast, from Columbia River Beach in Fort Stevens State Park on the Washington border to Harris Beach in Brookings near the California border.
-Register for your favorite beach site or go someplace new!
-To register for any of these sites please click here to visit our web calendar starting February 6.
-You can also click on the main Spring Oregon Beach Cleanup page to view a clickable site map.

 The type and amount of debris on Oregon's beaches varies greatly throughout the year and in different locations.
 The amount of debris on a given beach is directly linked to the strength and direction of offshore currents, storms, winds, and recent recreational usage.
 Volunteers report finding the most debris following a winter storm as it is washed in from the ocean and downstream from inland sources, such as rivers and streams.
 Volunteers also find more debris after major holiday weekends (ex: 4th of July, Spring Break) when the beach can become highly littered.

-During the Spring Oregon Beach Cleanup, you may fill 5 bags, or just one, depending on your location and recent weather patterns.
+During the Spring Oregon Beach Cleanup, you may fill five bags, or just one, depending on your location and recent weather patterns.
 At some beaches you may find very large items washed in from the ocean, some with organisms attached.
 At other beaches, you may find very little.
 At these beaches, look closely at the tide lines and between rocks where thousands of tiny plastics tend to accumulate.
 The small stuff (plastics, foam, cigarette butts) is just as harmful to marine life as the big debris.
 Bring an old kitchen colander and small shovel to sift the sand and help remove these tiny pieces.

 Volunteers looking for a beach where they will have a larger impact are encouraged to register at less popular sites along the coast.
 Popular sites include Seaside, Cannon Beach, Nehalem Bay State Park, Fort Stevens State Park, and Beverly Beach State Park, which can see over 200 volunteers each.
 Due to the high numbers of volunteers that register for these sites, there may be less to pick up.
 Please contact SOLVE if you would like suggestions.